 Most Important SaaS KPIs

-The most important SaaS KPIs are churn, monthly recurring revenue (MRR), customer lifetime value (CLV) and customer acquisition cost (CAC).
-These deliver essential insights into your customers, as well as your company's financial health and prospects.
+The most important SaaS KPIs are churn, recurring revenue, customer lifetime value (CLV), and customer acquisition cost (CAC).
+These deliver essential insights into your customers, as well as your company’s financial health and prospects.

-Beyond those four KPIs, many firms track customer acquisition cost, average revenue per account and quick ratio; the results can help you manage and grow your SaaS business.
-The list below shows the most common KPIs for SaaS businesses, their formulas and how to calculate them.
+Beyond those four KPIs, many firms track other financial KPIs, such as average revenue per account, net burn rate, revenue churn, and quick ratio, alongside customer-focused metrics like active users, conversion rates, net promoter scores, viral growth, and support measurements.
+The results can help you manage and grow your SaaS business.
+The list below shows the most common KPIs for SaaS businesses, their formulas, and how to calculate them.

-MRR = (total accounts for the month) x (rate in $ per account)
+MRR = (Total accounts for the month) × (Rate in $ per account)

 MRR is an excellent way to understand the present performance of your company and set monthly growth goals.
 In a simple example, if you have 500 customers paying you $15 per month, your MRR = $7,500.
 Do not include revenue that is one-time-only.